What Drugs Are Linked With Bad Trips?

 The precise cause of a bad trip is not widely understood, but there are numerous factors that may contribute to one, such as these:

-- Setting: Some settings may produce unpleasant emotions or induce traumatic memories.
+- Environment: Some settings may produce unpleasant emotions or induce traumatic memories.
 Certain environments may be more likely to trigger a bad trip, and a person is unlikely to effectively calm down in these settings as well.

 - The amount of the drug taken: A larger dose will increase the risk of having a bad trip.